-- Instead of the usual eight worlds, the game has only four, with three levels to a world for a total of 12 levels, and no warp zones.
+- Instead of the usual eight worlds, the game has only four, with three levels to a world for a total of 12 levels, and no Warp Zones.

-to do with this game (or series, for that matter).
+Please note that Super Mario 3D Land, which was released for a later handheld console, has nothing to do with this game (or series, for that matter).

 This game contains examples of: